jmischung/Dockerized-Trading-Research-Droplet/README.md

 # bash config_files/setup_droplet.sh
 ```

+__IMPORTANT:__ When prompted to create the Jupyter password DO NOT use `\` in the password.
+Other symbols can be used.

 During the build some red text will be output to the terminal and the program will stay there for several moments.
 This is expected and nothing to be concerned about.

 <img src="images/jupLabExtension_warning_output.png" alt="Jupyter Lab Extension Warning" width="350"/>